JREAM/config-ubuntu/readme.md

 - [Ubuntu Desktop](http://ubuntu.com/desktop)
 - [Elementary Desktop](http://elementaryos.org/)

-# Automatic Install
-**This is not ready** - But the command would go as follows

-- This is for the user named Jesse
-    - To change this, change the variable in `install.sh` and the `apache/sites-available/projects.conf`

-    $ sudo bash install.sh

 # Manual Install
 Run these commands and tweak them as needed.
 The `-y` flag installs without a prompt.
 Run these commands from the terminal.